What is Master Data?

 - Data cleansing

-This is where governance comes into play – ensuring that the quality of anything you add is high enough to justify its inclusion.
+This is where governance really comes into play – ensuring that the quality of anything you add is high enough to justify its inclusion.
 The same goes for master data governance; you need to be sure that the data you’re adding is of a high quality.